db260179/pi-gen-0w/README.md

-To build a custom Raspbian Lite image that can be burned onto a minimal microSD card to allow a potentially headless Raspberry Pi Zero W to immediately come up, connect to a known WPA2 AES wireless network, and provide an SSH server for remote access on the LAN.
+To build a custom Raspbian Lite image that can be burned onto a minimal microSD card to allow a potentially headless Raspberry Pi Zero W to immediately come up, connect to a known WPA2 AES wireless network, and provide an SSH server for remote access on the LAN with a read-only root and a tmpfs overlay.

 ## Differences